LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 ================

-Lasso supports the ability to perform reversible SQL transactions provided that the data source used (e.g. MySQL 4.x) supports this functionality.
+Lasso supports the ability to perform reversible SQL transactions provided that the data source used (e.g. MySQL 4.x with certain storage engines) supports this functionality.
 See your data source documentation to see if transactions are supported.

 .. note::
    SQL transactions are not supported for FileMaker Server data sources.

-SQL transactions can be achieved within nested ``inline`` methods.
-A single connection to MySQL or JDBC data sources will be held open around the outer ``inline`` method.
+SQL transactions can be achieved within nested `inline` methods.
+A single connection to MySQL or JDBC data sources will be held open around the outer `inline` method.
 Any nested inlines that use the same data source will make use of the same connection.

 .. note::